Paul Pimsleur

 Paul Pimsleur (October 17, 1927 – June 22, 1976) was a French-American linguist and scholar in the field of applied linguistics.
 He developed the Pimsleur language learning system, which, along with his many publications, had a significant effect upon theories of language learning and teaching.
 Pimsleur Language Programs is an American language learning company that develops and publishes courses based on the Pimsleur Method.

 Early life and education

 Paul M. Pimsleur was born in New York City and grew up in The Bronx.
 His father, Solomon Pimsleur, was a Jewish immigrant from France and a composer of music; his American-born mother, Miera, was a librarian at Columbia University.
 Pimsleur earned a bachelor's degree at the City College of New York, and from Columbia University he earned a master's degree in psychological statistics and a PhD in French.

-Before settling down he had many adventures throughout Europe and the United States with his best friend Marcel Alter and remained friends with him and his family for the rest of his life.

 Career

 His first position involved teaching French phonetics and phonemics at the University of California, Los Angeles.
 After leaving UCLA, Pimsleur went on to faculty positions at the Ohio State University, where he taught French and foreign language education.
 At the time, the foreign language education program at OSU was the major doctoral program in that field in the U.S. While at Ohio State he created and directed the Listening Center, one of the largest language laboratories in the United States.
 The center was developed in conjunction with Ohio Bell Telephone and allowed self-paced language study using a series of automated tapes and prompts that were delivered over the telephone.

 Later, Pimsleur was a professor of education and Romance languages at The State University of New York at Albany, where he held dual professorships in education and French.
 He was a Fulbright lecturer at the Ruprecht Karls University of Heidelberg in 1968 and 1969 and a founding member of the American Council on the Teaching of Foreign Languages (ACTFL).
 He did research on the psychology of language learning and in 1969 was section head of psychology of second languages learning at the International Congress of Applied Linguistics.

 His research focused on understanding the language acquisition process, especially the learning process of children, who speak a language without knowing its formal structure.
 The term "organic learning" was applied to that phenomenon.
 For this, he studied the learning process of groups made of children, adults, and multilingual adults.
 The result of this research was the Pimsleur Language Programs.
 His many books and articles affected theories of language learning and teaching.